marcuskober/Multiple-Featured-Images/readme.txt

 2. Media upload iFrame with 'Use as featured image 2' link.

 == Changelog ==

+= 0.3 =
+* Bug fix: no output of url when a size is given

 = 0.2 =
 * Code completely rewritten